D-Ribose

 1 product

-The product is a naturally occurring five-carbon sugar, often referred to as a "pentose" sugar.
-It is found in all living organisms and is especially important for the production of ATP, which is necessary for cellular energy generation.
-Ribose is also present in some dietary supplements, such as dairy products, honey, fruits, vegetables, and grains.
-It can also be synthetically produced in the laboratory.
+This product is a naturally occurring five-carbon sugar, often referred to as a ‘pentose’ sugar.
+It is found in all living organisms and is particularly important for the production of ATP, which is necessary for cellular energy production.
+Ribose is also found in some dietary supplements, such as dairy products, honey, fruit, vegetables and cereals.
+It can also be produced synthetically in a laboratory.

-D-Ribose consists of five carbon, four oxygen, and one hydrogen atom.
-Its chemical structure is C5H10O5 and it is a monosaccharide, meaning a type of simple sugar.
-Other sugars can be made from it, such as deoxyribose, which is an important component of DNA.
+D-ribose consists of five carbon atoms, four oxygen atoms and one hydrogen atom.
+Its chemical formula is C5H10O5 and it is a monosaccharide, i.e. a type of simple sugar.
+Other sugars can be produced from it, such as deoxyribose, which is an important component of DNA.

-The production takes place through a chemical and enzymatic process called fermentation.
-This process starts with glucose, a simple sugar.
-Glucose is broken down into its main components pyruvate and acetyl-CoA.
+It is produced through a chemical and enzymatic process known as fermentation.
+This process begins with glucose, a monosaccharide.
+Glucose is broken down into its main components, pyruvate and acetyl-CoA.
 These components are then acted upon by a class of enzymes known as oxidoreductases.
-During this enzymatic process, a series of compounds are formed, including D-ribose.
+This enzymatic process produces a range of compounds, including D-ribose.

 The ribose is then extracted from the fermentation mixture.
-There are various methods for this, such as precipitation, distillation, and crystallization.
+Various methods are used for this, such as precipitation, distillation and crystallisation.
 The resulting product is a white, crystalline powder.
-This powder can be further purified if needed to achieve higher quality.
+This powder can be further purified if required to achieve a higher quality.

-The production is an important part of the natural process of energy generation in living organisms.
-This sugar is essential for the production of energy-carrying molecules like ATP and GTP as well as for the synthesis of important vitamins, hormones, and enzymes.
-It is also used in a range of dietary supplements, for example in energy drinks.
+Its production is an important part of the natural process of energy generation in living organisms.
+This sugar is essential for the production of energy-carrying molecules such as ATP and GTP, as well as for the synthesis of important vitamins, hormones and enzymes.
+It is also used in a range of dietary supplements, such as energy drinks.

-As a dietary supplement, the product is available in various forms, including D-ribose powder, capsules, and tablets.
-The recommended dosage depends on the individual's health status, age, and activity level.
+As a dietary supplement, the product is available in various forms, including D-ribose powder, capsules and tablets.
+The recommended dosage depends on the individual’s state of health, age and activity level.
 It is important to consult a doctor before taking any dietary supplement.

-When taking the supplement, it is important to follow the instructions on the label.
-Generally, it is recommended to take the preparation with meals, as it can be better absorbed this way.
-For those who do not tolerate the taste of the powder, capsules or tablets may be a better option.
+When taking the dietary supplement, it is important to follow the instructions on the label.
+It is generally recommended to take the supplement with meals, as this aids absorption.
+For those who find the taste of the powder unpleasant, capsules or tablets may be a better option.

-D-ribose is also naturally present in some foods.
-The most common sources include red meat, organ meats, poultry, eggs, and dairy products.
-Fruits and vegetables also contain small amounts.
-Since it is not possible to obtain sufficient amounts from food alone, supplementation may be necessary.
+D-ribose is also found naturally in certain foods.
+The most common sources include red meat, offal, poultry, eggs and dairy products.
+Fruit and vegetables also contain small amounts.
+As it is not possible to obtain sufficient amounts from diet alone, supplementation may be necessary.

-It is recommended that adults over 19 years old consume at least 4 to 5 grams daily.
+It is recommended that adults over the age of 19 consume at least 4 to 5 grams daily.
 This dose should be spread throughout the day, as it can be difficult for the body to absorb it all at once.

-The most natural source of D-ribose is meat, such as beef, chicken, pork, and fish.
-Other animal products like milk, eggs, and cheese also contain traces of ribose.
-Unfortunately, these foods are not a good source because the amounts are so low.
+The most natural source of D-ribose is meat, such as beef, chicken, pork and fish.
+Other animal products such as milk, eggs and cheese also contain traces of ribose.
+Unfortunately, these foods are not a good source because the amounts are so small.

-Some plant sources contain a higher concentration than animal products.
-These include certain fruits, nuts, and grains.
-Dates, for example, contain about 0.2 grams of ribose per 100 grams.
-Pecans and barley are also good ribose sources, with about 0.5 and 0.2 grams per 100 grams, respectively.
+Some plant-based sources contain a higher concentration than animal products.
+These include certain fruits, nuts and grains.
+Dates, for example, contain around 0.2 grams of ribose per 100 grams.
+Pecans and barley are also good sources of ribose, containing around 0.5 and 0.2 grams per 100 grams respectively.

-Most dairy products, including milk and yogurt, contain some D-ribose, with levels ranging between 0.5 and 11.5 milligrams per 100 grams.
-Honey is a particularly good source with levels between 44.5 and 128.5 milligrams per 100 grams.
-Other foods with high content include fruits like oranges, lemons, and strawberries, which contain between 0.5 and 7.5 milligrams per 100 grams.
+Most dairy products, including milk and yoghurt, contain some D-ribose, with levels ranging from 0.5 to 11.5 milligrams per 100 grams.
+Honey is a particularly good source, with a content of between 44.5 and 128.5 milligrams per 100 grams.
+Other foods with a high content include fruits such as oranges, lemons and strawberries, which contain between 0.5 and 7.5 milligrams per 100 grams.

 Frequently Asked Questions